mikhailbartashevich/ngCarcass/README.md

 	- html2js to compile all the angular templates in a single js file to cache it
 	- requirejs to organize js files and compile them in prod mode
-	- compass to compile sass + compass files
+	- less to compile less files
 	- connect with livereload to be able to use requirejs and proxy servers
 	- watch to compile all the dev changes at runtime
 	- karma to run jasmine tests